Accredited · Accounting Firm Philippines · Est. 2006

 Monthly financial review, cash flow forecasting, and pricing guidance for ₱30M–₱100M businesses.
 CFO-level clarity at a fraction of a full-time hire.

 Legal tax minimization strategies tailored to your business structure.
-BIR case reconciliation and settlement.
 Cost reduction analysis.
-We find what can legitimately be saved before the BIR finds what wasn't filed correctly.
+Revenue improvement studies.
+Tax case reconciliation and settlement.
+We find what can legitimately be saved — and what can be built — before the tax authority finds what wasn't filed correctly.

 Due Diligence & Special Audit Engagements